rahul8279/Interview-Spar/README.md

-# Interview prepration website with AI.
+# Interview preparation website with AI.

 -------